Improved fractal Weyl bounds for convex cocompact hyperbolic surfaces and large resonance-free regions: Introduction and Statement of Results

+We emphasize that the asymptotic behavior predicted by the fractal Weyl law in \eqref{FWL} is expected to hold only for sufficiently negative values of \(\sigma\).
+When \(\sigma\) is close to \(\delta\), this asymptotic behavior no longer applies.
+In fact, Naud~\cite{Naud14} proved the existence of a function \(\tau(\sigma)\), which is positive for \(\sigma \in (\delta/2, \delta)\), such that

-This result goes in the direction of a conjecture of Jakobson--Naud \cite{JN}, which states that the ``essential spectral gap'' of a hyperbolic surface $X$ is equal to $\delta/2$.
-This is equivalent to the statement that for all $\sigma > \delta/2$ we have $N_X(\sigma,T)=O(1)$, which seems out of reach given the current state of the art.
-The heuristic justification for this conjecture is an estimate for the spectral radius of the transfer operator associated the Schottky representation of $X$ (see §\ref{sec:classicalTransfOper}).
+This result supports a conjecture made by Jakobson and Naud in~\cite{JN}.
+It posits that the ``essential spectral gap'' of a hyperbolic surface \(X\) is equal to \(\delta/2\), which is equivalent to \(N_X(\sigma,T) = O(1)\) for all \(\sigma > \delta/2\).
+This seems out of reach given the current state of the art.
+The heuristic justification for this conjecture is a square-root type cancellation estimate for the spectral radius of the transfer operator associated with the Schottky representation of \(X\).